 This post may contain affiliate links.
 Please read my disclosure policy.

-I love this class of cakes, those that can stand on their own, that don’t beg for layers of buttercream, pools of crème pâtissière, glazes of chocolate ganache or even dollops of whipped cream.
+I love this class of cakes, those that can stand on their own, that don’t beg for layers of buttercream, pools of crème pâtissière, or glazes of chocolate ganache.
 This one, like the orange-and-olive oil cake and the Chez Panisse almond torte, fits into this class.

-Containing no flour and leavened only by whipped egg whites, this torte is at once light, rich and moist.
-Ground almonds give it a wonderful texture throughout, and a splash of Grand Marnier offers a hint of orange.
+Containing no flour and leavened only by whipped egg whites, this torte is at once light, rich, and moist.
+Ground almonds give it a wonderful texture throughout, and a splash of Grand Marnier offers a lovely, complementary hint of orange.

 Source: The Best American Recipes 1999

 Notes: Like the orange-and-olive oil cake and the Chez Panisse almond torte, this one stays moist and delicious for days, so don’t be afraid to make it ahead of time.
 If you are abstaining from alcohol, the Grand Marnier, or other liqueur, is truly optional — delicious and moist with or without.

 Chocolate: I like the Guittard 74% cacao wafers.
 No need to chop if you use the wafers.
 I also have success simply pouring the hot melted butter over the wafers in a bowl, letting them sit for a minute, then stirring.